SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_caa13404-9243-493b-943e-9848cadb1f99_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "AdFind Usage"

+    Detects the usage of the AdFind tool.
+AdFind.exe is a free tool that extracts information from Active Directory.
+Wizard Spider (Bazar, TrickBot, Ryuk), FIN6 and MAZE operators have used AdFind.exe to collect information about Active Directory organizational units and trust objects

+    - **Effort:** elementary

+??? abstract "Adexplorer Usage"

+    Detects the usage of Adexplorer, a legitimate tool from the Sysinternals suite that could be abused by attackers as it can saves snapshots of the Active Directory Database.

+    - **Effort:** advanced

+??? abstract "Bloodhound and Sharphound Tools Usage"

+    Detects default process names and default command line parameters used by Bloodhound and Sharphound tools.

+    - **Effort:** intermediate

+??? abstract "CMSTP Execution"

+    Detects various indicators of Microsoft Connection Manager Profile Installer execution

+    - **Effort:** intermediate

+??? abstract "CVE-2017-11882 Microsoft Office Equation Editor Vulnerability"

+    Detects the exploitation of CVE-2017-11882 vulnerability.
+The Microsoft Office Equation Editor has no reason to do a network request or drop an executable file.
+This requires a sysmon configuration with file and network events.

+    - **Effort:** master

 ??? abstract "CVE-2020-0688 Microsoft Exchange Server Exploit"

     Detects the exploitation of CVE-2020-0688.
 The POC exploit a .NET serialization vulnerability in the Exchange Control Panel (ECP) web page.
 The vulnerability is due to Microsoft Exchange Server not randomizing the keys on a per-installation basis resulting in them using the same validationKey and decryptionKey values.
 With knowledge of these, values an attacker can craft a special viewstate to use an OS command to be executed by NT_AUTHORITY\SYSTEM using .NET deserialization.
 To exploit this vulnerability, an attacker needs to leverage the credentials of an account it had already compromised to authenticate to OWA.